fabiog1901/carota/README.md

   -c, --chunck-size count of rows to write to file at a time, defaults to 100000
 ```

-### Built-in Text fields
+### Built-in fields

-`carota` has a good few built-in fields that can take parameters.
+`carota` has a good few built-in fields that can take options.
 These built-ins are concatenated and passed to the `text` argument.

 Multiple fields are separated with `;`.
 Options are passed with `::`, assigned with `=` and separated with `,`.